 - The "Failsafe" options are for convenience.
 Each one sets kernel parameters to deal with various common Linux boot problems.
 These are nice to have in a live image because they allow you to try a few fixes to common issues if your machine doesn't boot up without having to look up the kernel parameters.

 - The various language options are self-explanatory but are great if English isn't your native language.

 The Parrot Security installer is a modified Debian installer, which will make it familiar to most Kali Linux users.
 Installation is quick and easy.
 The live ISO offers a Curses-based installer, a graphical installer, and a speech synthesis-based installer.

 I used "Install" to install Parrot Security, but you can get a feel for it just by running the live mode.

 On first boot, the machine boots you into a MATE desktop environment.
-If you choose to install, you will be presented with a lightdm login screen.
+If you choose to install, you will see a lightdm login screen.
 After logging in with the default credentials of root and toor, you will be prompted to select your keyboard layout.

 If you are using live mode, you will boot directly into a MATE desktop environment.
 Installed and persistent versions of Parrot Security will automatically detect when updates are available and prompt you to update the system.